Super Micro Computer Inc (SMCI)

 Long-term

-The long-term activity ratios for Super Micro Computer Inc, specifically the Fixed Asset Turnover and Total Asset Turnover, demonstrate notable trends over the period from June 2020 through September 2023.
+The long-term activity ratios of Super Micro Computer Inc., specifically the Fixed Asset Turnover and Total Asset Turnover ratios, demonstrate notable trends over the period from September 2020 to early 2024.

 See also: